KavyaSingla244/Stock-market-Project/README.md

 # C Stock Market Simulator
-This is a compehensive multi-user stock market simulator built entirely in C.It emulates a real-world stock exchange by using persistent "Order Book" model.
+This is a comprehensive multi-user stock market simulator built entirely in C.It emulates a real-world stock exchange by using persistent "Order Book" model.
 This program features a hybrid system: a "live price ticker" provides dynamic market data for analysis while a powerful "matching engine" executes trades only when buyer' bid meets a seller's ask.
 All user data,portfolios, and pending market orders are saved to '.txt' files,making the entire market persistent between sessions.